The Sheriff of Fractured Jaw: Production

 The film was based on a short story by Jacob Hays published in the Canadian magazine Maclean's in June 1954.
 Prior to publication, the film rights were bought by 20th Century Fox in 1954 as a possible vehicle for Clifton Webb and Marilyn Monroe.
 That film was never made.

-In March 1957 English producer Daniel Angel signed a deal with Fox to make at least three films in England.
+In March 1957, English producer Daniel Angel signed a deal with Fox to make at least three films in England.
 The first one would be Sheriff of Fractured Jaw to star Kenneth More.
 More had become popular in films such as Genevieve (1953) and The Admirable Crichton (1957).
-More, who had co-starred with American Betsy Drake in his previous movie, said "I feel like I'm taking first steps towards Hollywood".
+More, who had co-starred with American Betsy Drake in his previous movie, said, "I feel like I'm taking first steps towards Hollywood".
+Eight years previously, More had unsuccessfully auditioned for a role in Captain Horatio Hornblower directed by Walsh.

-Walsh's first and only choice for the part of Kate, a saloon owner and singer, was blonde bombshell Jayne Mansfield.
+The female lead was Jayne Mansfield.
 Mansfield had been discovered playing in the Broadway comedy Will Success Spoil Rock Hunter? in 1955, and she was signed to an exclusive contract with Fox in 1956 at a $2500-a-week salary.
 The studio intended to mold her as a successor to the temperamental Marilyn Monroe, and cast her in Monroe-type roles in The Girl Can't Help It (1956) and a 1957 film adaptation of her Broadway triumph.
-Walsh felt Mansfield offered the precise mixture of humor and sexuality to bring the character to life, and she was signed on the film in early 1958, not long after marrying her second husband, muscleman Mickey Hargitay.
+She was signed on the film in early 1958, not long after marrying her second husband, muscleman Mickey Hargitay.

 Shooting

 The Sheriff of Fractured Jaw started filming at Pinewood Studios in England, shooting the interiors and the prologue, which is set in London.
 The studio's massive inventory of sets, carriages, and period props made setting the film in the mid-1800s American West easily possible.

-Angel said "Kenneth More and Jayne Mansfield were a good team."
+Angel said, "Kenneth More and Jayne Mansfield were a good team."

 Then, the production moved to a remote location in the Spanish province of Aragon, the first time a Western film was made in the country.
-According to Variety the Spanish section of the film only cost $200,000 including a Western village and Indian camp built twenty miles from Madrid.
+According to Variety, the Spanish section of the film only cost $200,000, including a Western village and Indian camp built twenty miles from Madrid.

 Walsh called on several actors he had previously worked with to fill out the cast: Henry Hull and Bruce Cabot.

 During production, Mansfield became pregnant with her second child and often missed filming days, delaying production, and upsetting Fox executives.
 The film was completed on time and on budget, however.
 It was released in the United Kingdom in December 1958, but it was not released in the United States until March 14, 1959.

-It was the first of a three picture deal between More and Angel and 20th.
+It was the first of a three-picture deal between More and Angel and 20th Century.
 More earned 5% of the profits.